The FOOD holiday is fast approaching. You know, the one all about

 Or for something very different than a sandwich with mustard, substitute turkey for the chicken in Cheesy Chicken Pot Pies.

 There!
 Now you have dinner and then some!
-Use the grocery lists at the bottom of each recipe to make your lists and you’re halfway there!
+Use the printables at the bottom of each recipe to make your grocery list, and you’re halfway there!

 Have a beautiful holiday.
 With each yummy bite, take as many moments as necessary to remember our many, many reasons to be thankful.